Water Supply and Demand ♦ Bay and Ocean Water Quality ♦ Drought Monitor ♦ Air Quality ♦ Solid Waste ♦ Food Waste

 The U.S. Environmental Protection Agency’s Air Quality Index (AQI) measures overall air quality in a region on a scale of 0-500: Good = 0-50, Moderate = 51-100, Unhealthy for Sensitive Groups = 101-150, and Unhealthy for All = 151+.

-San Mateo County has one air quality monitoring station in Redwood City.
+San Mateo County has two air quality monitoring stations in Redwood City and the San Carlos Airport.
 Of the key air pollutants measured at this station, only ozone and particulate matter have exceeded state or federal standards in the past decade.

 Ground-level ozone is formed when Nitrogen Oxides (NOx) and Volatile Organic Compounds (VOC) mix in the presence of sunlight.
 The major sources of NOx and VOCs are factories, power plants, and on-road vehicles.
 Short-term exposure to ozone can irritate the eyes, cause airway constriction, and aggravate existing respiratory diseases.
 Chronic exposure to ozone can permanently damage lung tissue.
 Ozone levels in the Bay Area are usually highest during the Summer Spare the Air Season (May through mid-October).